 Once you have determined a paralegal career is for you, you then need to consider specific information about paralegal education.
 NFPA has a Suggested Curriculum for Paralegal Studies that you should consider.
 The American Association for Paralegal Education and NFPA have prepared a paper entitled A Guide to Quality Paralegal Education which you will find helpful.
-Several law-related organizations have published information on How To Choose a Paralegal Program.
+American Association for Paralegal Education (AAfPE) has published information on How To Choose a Paralegal Program.

 Should You Enroll in an ABA-approved Program?

 NFPA's current representative to the American Bar Association Approval Commission encourages the selection of an ABA approved program; click here for a list of ABA approved education providers.
 ABA approval means that the program has met or exceeded minimum educational standards established by the ABA in terms of curriculum, faculty, quality of instruction, library, student services, advisory committee support, job placement and other facilities.